iloire/watchmen/README.md

 Also, have a docker host running.
 A good way is using docker-machine with a local VM: https://docs.docker.com/machine/get-started/

+Edit ``docker-compose.env`` and set up the configuration.

-To build and run Watchmen, run the following:
+Then, to build and run Watchmen, run the following:

 ```
 docker-compose build